We are providing relief for those affected by the ACT/NSW/VIC bushfires (if you’re currently in the ACT). Find out more about the bushfire support.

-Note: The Canberra Relief Network is a collaboration of community service organisations, supported by the ACT Government, and has been set up in response to the sudden and overwhelming demand for food and non-perishable household essentials items as a result of COVID-19.
+Note: The Canberra Relief Network is a collaboration of community service organisations, supported by the ACT Government, and has been set up in response to demand for food and non-perishable household essentials items as a result of COVID-19.

 Community Pantry Opening Hours

 Please note that owing to the COVID-19 pandemic, we’re currently only open to provide Canberra Relief Network (CRN hampers).

 Monday: 12.30 PM – 3 PM

 Tuesday – Friday, 9:00am – 3:00pm